San Marcos Growers LogoSan Marcos Growers

 We first got this plant as Salvia aurea from John Bleck in 1985 and first listed it in our 1990 catalog but, though we still very much liked the plant, it had limited marketability since not everyone appreciated the unusual flower color, so when others nurseries began growing it, we decided to move on and discontinued growing it in 1997.
 In 2013 we noted it not being grown by other nurseries so grew crops and listed it again in 2014, but discontinued it again 2017, twenty years after we previously stopped growing it.
 We miss this plant and would still be willing to grow this unusual plant again.

-This information about Salvia africana-lutea displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Salvia africana-lutea displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]